NaomiRozenberg/unit2_repo/Project/README.md

 **Fig.1** shows the system diagram for the proposed solution (**SL**).
 The indoor variables will be measured using an Arduino microprocessor and one sensor DHT11 conencted to the local computer (Laptop) located inside a room.
 The outdoor variables will be requested to the remote server using a GET request to the API of the server at ```192.168.6.153/readings```.
 The local values are stored in a CSV database locally.

-### How data is stored ###
-We store temperature and humidity data recorded from the sensor in a local csv file called "weather.csv".

 ## Record of Tasks